-If you are not already a member, but are interested in becoming a member of Inclusa, please call or visit the aging and disability resource center (ADRC) in your area.
-The address and phone number of your local ADRC can be found on page 5.
+If you are not already a member, but are interested in becoming a member of Inclusa, please call or visit the ADRC in your area.
+The address and phone number of your local ADRC can be found on pages 13-16.

 The ADRC will help assess your level of need for services and make sure you are functionally eligible for Family Care.
-They will give you information about other programs available.
-They will help you choose the most appropriate resource or program for you.
+They will give you information about other available programs and help you choose the most appropriate resource or program for you.